lathoub/Sony9Pin.net/README.md

 ## C# Usage
 ### Master
-This implementation of the Sony9PinMaster automatically requests TimeCode and StatusData is the command queue is empty, the user does not need to program this her/himself.
+This implementation of the Sony9PinMaster automatically requests TimeCode and StatusData when the command queue is empty, the user does not need to program this her/himself.
 Commands issued using the Command method will be put on top of the queue.

 (sample below taken from the BVW75 code in the samples folder) (RS-422 is in DTE mode)